Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Finite witness theorem

 \section{Finite witness theorem}

-In this section we prove Theorem~\ref{thm:hardest}, which is a special case of the more general finite witness theorem we state and prove below (\cref{thm:gen2}).
+In this section, we state and prove the full version of the finite witness theorem (\cref{thm_fwt_full}), which is more general than \cref{thm_fwt_simple} stated in the main text.
 Before laying out the formal definitions and proofs, we begin by describing the context of these results.
+While this section makes use of notions from algebraic geometry and real analytical functions, it is self-contained and most of it only requires knowledge of elementary calculus and some topology.

-The finite witness theorem we formulate here is a tool for reducing an infinite, continuously parameterized family of constraints $p(\bz;\bth)=0, \, \forall \bth $ to a finite number of constraints $p(\bz;\bth_i)=0$ defined by a finite number of random parameters $\bth_1,\ldots,\bth_m$.
-This general approach seems to have originated from the famous proof of uniqueness of phase-retrieval measurements in \cite{balan2006signal}.
-In the context of phase retrieval, functions $p(\cdot; \bth):\CC^n \to \RR$ with parameters $\bth$ were considered, of the form $p(\bx;\bth)=|\langle \bx,\bth \rangle| $.
-It was proven that a finite number of $\sim 4n $ random measurements $\bth_i$ are sufficient to uniquely define a signal, up to unavoidable global phase ambiguity.
-The proof in \cite{balan2006signal} achieves this result by showing that the values $p(\bx;\bth) $ obtained from \emph{all} possible $\bth$ are sufficient to determine the signal uniquely, and then uses a real algebraic-geometric and dimension-counting argument to show that this continuous family of measurements can be replaced by a finite subset of $\sim 4n$ random vectors (\emph{witnesses}) without losing information.
+The finite witness theorem is essentially a tool for reducing an infinite, continuously parameterized family of constraints $p(\bz;\bth)=0 \,\ \forall \bth$ to a finite subset of constraints $p(\bz;\bth_i)=0$, $i=1,\ldots,m$, defined by random parameters $\bth_1,\ldots,\bth_m$.
+This general approach seems to have originated from the famous proof of uniqueness for phase-retrieval measurements in \cite{balan2006signal}.
+In that work, functions $p(\bz,\bth):\CC^n\times \CC^n \to \RR$ of the form $p(\bz;\bth)=|\langle \bz,\bth \rangle| $ were considered, and it was proved that a finite number of $\sim 4n $ random measurements $\bth_i$ are sufficient to uniquely determine a signal, up to unavoidable global phase ambiguity.
+The proof in \cite{balan2006signal} achieves this result by showing that the values $p(\bz;\bth) $ for \emph{all} possible $\bth$s are sufficient to determine the signal uniquely, and then uses a real algebraic-geometric and dimension-counting argument to show that this continuous family of measurements can be replaced by a finite subset, defined by $m \sim 4n$ random vectors (\emph{witnesses}) $\{\bth_i\}_{i=1}^m$, without losing information.